 Research Project (HD FS 494)

 HDFS faculty members are recognized worldwide for their leadership in scientific research in human development.
-HDFS students have the opportunity of being involved with faculty in studies of social development in teenagers, the problems of child rearing in dual-earner families, the relations between parents and their infants, improving care in nursing homes, and many other topics.
+HDFS students have the opportunity to be involved with faculty in studies of social development in teenagers, the problems of child rearing in dual-earner families, the relations between parents and their infants, improving care in nursing homes, and many other topics.
 You can work with faculty on their current research projects if they have the need for student help and receive credit for this work through Research Project (HD FS 494).
-With the faculty member, you must complete a form which is available in 211 South Henderson Building prior to registering for the Research Project course.
+With the faculty member, you must complete a form which is available in 315 HHDev-East Building prior to registering for the Research Project course.
 This is an excellent opportunity for you to work with and get to know a faculty member.
 It is important to know that HD FS 494 credits can fulfill OPTION requirements in the 400-level Other Selections of your degree audit (where it says “SEE ADVISER”).
 However, this requires the approval of your adviser.
 HD FS 494 is not meant to replace HDFS 400-level courses.

 Note: Some research projects require a two-semester commitment for three credits (approximately 10 hours a week) each semester.
 You may have to be trained for a particular research function one semester and then actually carry out the learned function during the second semester.
 Be sure you and the faculty member are clear about the commitments expected on any research project.

 Independent Study (HD FS 496)